Help & User Guide

 SPF Chain Follows all include: directives to check lookup count More than 10 DNS lookups causes SPF permerror, breaking authentication

-BIMI Brand logo record for Gmail/Apple Mail inbox display Shows your verified logo in email clients — requires p=quarantine or reject DMARC
+BIMI Brand logo record for Gmail/Apple Mail inbox display Shows your verified logo in email clients — requires p=quarantine or reject DMARC and a VMC certificate

 MTA-STS Policy file mandating TLS on inbound connections Prevents downgrade attacks — forces senders to use TLS to your mail server